What's a Brouhaha?

 Learn the meaning of this onomatopoetic word.

-Other sources say that in the Middle Ages "brou, ha, ha" was a cry used by French-speaking actors playing the devil.
-Some say the cry was specific to players representing the devil disguised as clergy, and that "brou, ha, ha" comes from the Hebrew phrase "barukh habba," which was an announcement made in synagogues that means "blessed be the one who comes [in the name of the Lor."
+Other sources say that in the Middle Ages brou, ha, ha was a cry used by French-speaking actors playing the devil.
+Some say the cry was specific to players representing the devil disguised as clergy, and that brou, ha, ha comes from the Hebrew phrase barukh habba, which was an announcement made in synagogues that means "blessed be the one who comes [in the name of the Lord]."

 Either way, English speakers adopted brouhaha from the French in the late 1800s.

 This article was originally published November 16, 2011 and updated April 27, 2016.